 3. Friendly People and Lower Cost of Living- although some colleges are located in big metropolises there are many located in smaller towns that are cheaper.
 With a small town feel and cheaper housing than the big city, it's possible to downsize into a smaller, friendlier community and save money from New York or Los Angeles prices.

 4. Rich Cultural Life Full of Fun Activities- college towns are full of theaters, comedy clubs, bars and restaurants, lectures, and many other intellectual pursuits.
 With so many students congregating in one area, there is bound to be lots of inexpensive or free entertainment throughout town.
 Due to this large mass of people, there are movie theaters, shopping malls, and many college towns have lots of little independent shops selling all sorts of stuff.
 The simple ability to walk Main Street in any college town is a quality of life that many people in the bigger cities don't experience.
 A college town like Ashland, Oregon, home to Southern Oregon University, is a quick drive from either the ocean or the mountains and is home to the Oregon Shakespeare Festival.
 Athens GA, home of the University of Georgia, could be among the best college towns with it's unparalled setting, big time sports, thriving music scene, arts and entertainment, healthy economy and favorable climate.
+Retirement in California near Claremont Colleges east of downtown La is a desireable place according to AARP.
 With activities like this in abundance, retiring to a college town could be a lot busier than your previous life working

 5. Access to High Quality Medical Care- with many college campuses home to medical schools, medical care is usually of higher quality found in similarly-sized communities that don't contain a university.
 By retiring to a college community, you can ensure access to cutting edge medical care that a big city would offer without sacrificing quality of life.
 A college town that fits this bill is the city of Hanover, New Hampshire, home to Dartmouth College which has a fine medical school.
 A small town at heart with only 10,000 residents, this town is small but has plenty to do.
 With a focus on keeping the small town feel without being boring, Hanover, New Hampshire is a fine community full of life and yet quiet and charming at the same time.